davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 2.md

 	- **Functional** requirements define how the software avoids, detects, and tolerates failures

 ## How to measure Reliability
-- Hardware metrics often aren't suitable for software since
+- Hardware metrics often aren't suitable for software since they are based on component failures and the design is assumed to be correct
+- Software failures are always design failures
+	- Often the system is available even though a failure has o

 [[MEI/Qualidade de Software/Aula 3]]